 - Tier 2 – Sponsored General Work Visa

 More information about sole representative visa can be found at the government website GOV.UK – Sponsor Licence.

 Price & Service Transparency

 At Monarch Solicitors we provide highly competitive legal fees for clients wishing to apply for the sole representative visa.
-We will provide you with a breakdown of the routine legal costs for a simple freehold purchase from the outset so that you can budget the Sponsor Licence costs and fees.
+We will provide you with a breakdown of the routine legal costs for a simple Sponsor Licence from the outset so that you can budget the costs and fees for the Sponsor Licence.